webpack/webpack.js.org/content/plugins/define-plugin.md

 if(!BROWSER_SUPPORTS_HTML5) require("html5shiv");
 ```

+T> Note that because the plugin does a direct text replacement, the value given to it must include actual quotes inside of the string itself.
+Typically, this is done either with alternate quotes, such as `'"production"'`, or by using `JSON.stringify('production')`.

 Each key passed into `DefinePlugin` is an identifier or multiple identifiers joined with `.`.

 * If the value is a string it will be used as a code fragment.